MiraReisinger/NLP_assignment2_group4/README.md

 ## Data

 ## Code
 * `extract_pred_arg.py` This code extracts possible predicates and arguments out of inputfile and exports into a txt file.
-The script needs to be called from the command line, passing it the path to the .txt file to be analyzed as argument 1 and the output .txt as argument 2.
+The script needs to be called from the command line, passing it the path to the .txt file to be analyzed as argument 1.
+The results are stored at same place as inputfile with a path extraction '_pred_arg.txt'

 example usage:
-`python extract_pred_arg.py data/srl_univprop_en.dev.conll.txt, data/pred_arg.txt`
+`python extract_pred_arg.py data/srl_univprop_en.dev.conll`

 ## Resultsscree